Updated March 31, 2026

 - Tennessee businesses with 5 or more employees are required to carry workers' compensation, with exemptions for sole proprietors, partners, members of LLCs, and farm laborers.

-- Tennessee requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect office space negotiations in Nashville, Memphis, Knoxville, Chattanooga, and other metro markets.
+- Most commercial leases in Tennessee require proof of general liability coverage, which can affect office space negotiations in Nashville, Memphis, Knoxville, Chattanooga, and other metro markets.

 - Cybersecurity firms in Tennessee should expect client contract insurance requirements to specify professional liability insurance for infosec consultants, cyber liability insurance for cybersecurity firms, and sometimes higher coverage limits or additional insured wording.